Download the jLog User’s Guide (PDF)

 Use the Prev/Next buttons to quickly navigate from entry to entry without closing the Form.

-Allows you to insert a new entry in front of a selected row
+Allows you to insert a new entry in front of a selected row anywhere in the log.

 The last entry entered can be deleted.
 Note that older entries cannot be deleted!

-Hint: To remove an old entry in the log, set the date to a date
+Hint: To remove an old entry in the log, set the date to a date newer than "today’s" date.
+Sort the log and delete the last entry.

 Use this command to add the same remark to a number of selected entries.

-(defined in the Profile).
-Configurations can be used to
+Mark selected entries as belonging to a certain configuration (defined in the Profile).
+Configurations can be used to differentiate between callsigns, addresses, rigs, etc.

 Set the Contest ID value for selected entries.

 The currently selected QSO will be opened in a Map viewer provided that there are any geo information (Grid or Lat/Lon) available.
-Use the 'Show <grid>' button to draw the grid onto the map.
+Use the'Show <grid>' button to draw the grid onto the map.
 The button appears when a grid is available.

 Online lookup from HamQTH.com of the station of the currently selected row.
 The information is displayed in a separate window.
 User/password for HamQTH must be registered in the Profile.

 Online lookup from QRZ.com of the station of the currently selected row.
 The information is displayed in a separate window.
 Use ctrl-F5 to open the QRZ window from the entry window and ctrl-F6 to transfer relevant values.
 User/password for QRZ must be registered in the Profile.
-Note that unless you are a registered, paying customer, only the Name and Country fields will be displayed.
-To see the remaining fields, a paid QRZ XML license is needed as a minimum.

-Display the QSL-card from eQSL provided that the "eR" column is
+Display the QSL-card from eQSL provided that the "eR" column is checked.

 Send selected entries to eQSL provided that User/Password for eQSL is registered in the jLog Profile, manual submission is enabled and if required, eQSL Nickname properly setup in The active Profile Config and eQSL tabs.
 If successful, the 'eS' flag is checked.
-A dialog box is shown in case errors or warnings are issued by
+A dialog box is shown in case errors or warnings are issued by eQSL.

 Send selected entries to Logbook of the World (LoTW) provided that User and Password for LoTW is registered in the Profile and manual submission is enabled.
 If successful, the 'loS' flag is checked.
 A dialog box is shown in case errors or warnings are issued by LoTW.